Chickens & Housing - Frequently Asked Questions

 There are a number of ideas, tips and tricks that we have heard over the years, some of them quite bizarre, but we have found the most effective is the 'bucket of water'.

-Don't worry, not as cruel as it sounds.
+Don't worry, it's not as cruel as it sounds.
 The reason the girls go broody is because the heat in their body increases ready to incubate a clutch of eggs which triggers a brooding instinct so, the theory is, take the heat out of her chest/body and the instinct goes away.

 You may have to do this several times until the heat goes from her breast but honestly, it will work.
 Please do note though, not cold water, it must be the same temperature as your hand, otherwise shock sets in.